Landlords risk losing tenants if they raise rents

 Landlords continue to experience strong tenant demand and are keen to add to their portfolios.
 The positive signals being picked up elsewhere around the economy also seem to have flowed through to the PRS with landlords experiencing low arrears and low, stable voids.

 Should you raise rents?

 Local factors are a far stronger determiner of rental levels than profit margins, and landlords who attempt to raise rents in unreceptive markets may risk lengthier and more frequent voids and arrears.

-For more information on how to set an appropriate rent, see our article what rent should I charge?
+For more information on how to set an appropriate rent, see what rent should I charge?
 For a further look at potential implications of the changes in tax relief, as well as an examination of some options you could consider in response, see buy-to-let tax relief and interest-only mortgages.